managarm/managarm/docs/src/contributing/contributing.md

 -->

 ## Styleguides
+### Coding Style

+> This section of the Guide is Work-In-Progress.
+Please come back later for more information.

+For the general coding style used in The Managarm Project we refer you to the [coding style](coding-style.md).

 ### Commit Messages

 > This section of the Guide is Work-In-Progress.
 Please come back later for more information.